kingler/neo_v0/prompts/chains/components/development/generate_next_sprint_user_stories.meta.md

    - Previous sprint stories
    - Implementation status report
    - Technology stack information
-2. Use command: "#generate-sprint-stories" to start or resume
+2. Use command: "/generate-sprint-stories" to start or resume
-3. Use command: "#generate-sprint-stories-status" to check progress
+3. Use command: "/generate-sprint-stories-status" to check progress

 ## Best suited for
 - Sprint planning sessions